arthur-535/CSE15LReport1/README.md

 The first step is to run VScode then open the terminal. <br />
 After that, type "ssh cs15lsp23zz@ieng6.ucsd.edu" into the terminal. <br />
 Finally, enter you're CSE15L password
+*after many attempts, I was not not able to login :(
 <br />
 <br />
 <br />